sirkon/gogh/README.md

     etc, will be called with a direct string literal as their first argument mostly and the second argument is very likely to be a variable.

-The first part is trivial, you see.
+The first part is trivial, you can write it yourself with all tweaks you want.
 The second is harder.
 There's an option currently which enables force quotes for constructors and type methods renderers.
 A code generated will quote an argument if it always has string type for functions having the same amount of parameters.

 And remember: it is not a crime to tweak generated code manually, the lack of "DO NOT EDIT" header there is not a coincidence.

+This library provides `Q`, `L` and `QuoteBias` helpers to deal with string quotes:

+- `Q` is useful when string values are meant to have literal rendering – it will turn them into quoted strings.
+- `L` is a vice versa – it is useful when string values are meant to have quoted rendering.
+- `QuoteBias` function turns strings values into quoted strings.

+These are meant to be used for relatively easy tweaking of a source code generated.

 ## Example.

 It is [testexample](https://github.com/sirkon/gogh/tree/master/cmd/mimchain/internal/testexample).

-# What's next.